cambridge-stacker/cambridge/README.md

 It should run automatically!

-## Notes for Flooding edge

-This fork might have weird bugs that isn't addressed by [Tetro48](https://github.com/Tetro48/); it has a lot of changes. e.g.
-Mouse controls, cursor type, visual settings, separate audio settings, dedicated highscores viewer, replay tree, replay speed, tool-assisted speedrun mode, input re-work, replay tunings (although that'd be helpful), file drag-n-drop, and many many more.

-Any bugs found here that does not also apply to vanilla version must only be reported on this fork.
-Do not make issues related to this fork on [the fork's origin](https://github.com/MillaBasset/cambridge).

 ## Installing modpacks

 For instructions on how to install modpacks, go to [this](https://github.com/cambridge-stacker/cambridge-modpack) mod pack to get a taste of the mod potential.